hardwarecity/hardwarecity_foosball_goal_scorer/python-raspberrypi/README.txt

 Sensors <--> Arduino <--> Raspberry Pi <--> Firebase <--> Web App

-RASPBERRYPI:
+RASPBERRY PI:
 Listen (with interrupts) PORT 20 (Team A) and PORT 21 (Team B).
-When an trigger happens, the internal variables (goal counters) is updated, and an message is sent by firebase done.
+When a trigger happens, the internal variables (goal counters) is updated, and a message is sent by firebase by HTTP.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++